Tej1123/IT202-001/public_html/project/proposal.md

         - Screenshot #1 <img width="1277" alt="Screen Shot 2021-12-21 at 6 56 23 PM" src="https://user-images.githubusercontent.com/89927369/147012529-553f6f20-1839-4849-9259-e61abb628b0c.png">
           - Screenshot #1 Admin able to edit product

-  - [x] \(11/26/2021) User will be able to click an item from a list and view a full page with more info about the item (Product Details Page)
+  - [ ] \(11/26/2021) User will be able to click an item from a list and view a full page with more info about the item (Product Details Page)
     -  List of Evidence of Feature Completion
-      - Status: Completed
+      - Status: Incomplete
       - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
       - Pull Requests
         - PR link #1: https://github.com/Tej1123/IT202-001/pull/55